linchuandai/PollSite/README.md

 # testsite
-This is a sample polling website that is made with python/django
+A sample polling website that is made with python/django